beaufortfrancois/kyle.machul.is/_posts/2011-06-16-console-controls-usage-and-the-kinect-sdk.markdown

 "just work" for people coming in to/out of the scene.
 It adds access to the audio core that no other solution can get anywhere near at the moment.
-For the time being, MS is now winning the NUI game in terms of capabilities.
+For the time being, MS is now winning the NUI game in terms of capabilities available to developers.

+At least, for developers want to make non-distributable demos.
 Since the license is still non-commercial only, that's all they're going to win.
+This could end up pissing off the industry enough that they find some way to replicate it without Microsoft's terms.
+At that point, we have a very fun war on our hands.

 ### Where the community is going with it ###

-There's not much of a community to speak of, and while [CodePlex][10] is huge, I've never really dealt with the MS Open Source Community, or, well, any MS community period in the past decade or so.
+There's not much of a community to speak of since it's been out all of 10 hours as I write this.
+While I know [CodePlex][10] is huge, I've never really dealt with the MS Open Source Community, or, well, any MS community period in the past decade or so.
 I guess we'll see what happens.
 I'm certainly interested to see how the cultural philosophies of OpenKinect versus MS SDK influence the projects that come out of them.

+For a better perspective on this, I defer to [Josh Blake][18], who I am signing up to write an article on it before even asking him.
+Hi Josh!

 ## Conclusion ##